 We have our answer ready, “Yes, we do.”
 The door opens.
 The woman playing Brigid’s role enters.

-We recall the legend that angels carried Brigid over the seas from Ireland to Bethlehem so that she might be present for the birth of Jesus, assisting Mary as midwife.
+Recall the legend that angels carried Brigid over the seas from Ireland to Bethlehem so that she might be present for the birth of Jesus, assisting Mary as midwife.
 Brigid, who was born in the fifth century after the event….

 Immediately we find ourselves in sacred time, in what today’s physicists, following Einstein, would call the simultaneity of time.
 Mystery.
 We suspend disbelief, allow our linear, logical brains to take a break, invite the story to offer us its teachings.
 Ask how this applies to our own lives.
 Listen.Each one of us is asked, like Mary, to give birth to the Holy One.
 In Godseed, Jean Houston writes about the heart of our call, inviting us into a meditation, a visualization, of how this might be:

 Lying down now and closing your eyes, imagine that you are dreaming.
 In your dreams, you see light, and into this light comes a Being of Light, a Bearer of Good News, a Resident from the Depths.
 This angel says to you, “Oh Child of God, fear not to take unto yourself the spiritual partnership, for that which is conceived in you is of the spiritual Reality.
 And this Reality, if nurtured, shall be born of you and shall help you to…bring the Godseed into the world.”